CPSC-1517/cpsc-1517-workbook-jan2024-a02-dgilleland/src/003/ReadMe.md

 > - Multiple solutions in a single repository are easier to manage with [Multi-Root Workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces) in VS Code.

 In VS Code, select *"Save Workspace As..."* from the *File* menu to prepare your workbook for workspaces.
 Then, select *"Add Folder to Workspace..."* from the *File* menu and add in the `~/src/003/` folder.
 Make note of how that affects the appearance of the repository in the Explorer view.

+> The code-workspace file is ignored in your workbook.
+You will need to force-add the file to your code history.
+>
+> ```ps
+> # From the perspective of the root of the student workbook
+> git add ./src/A02-CPSC-1517.code-workspace --force
+> git commit -m "Force-add code workspace"
+> ```

 #### Adding in some parameters to your console app